Post

 Interior

-• Solution: Replace the heating element or control module
+• Solution: Replacement of the seat heating element or control module.

 • Recalls: None Found